iAgent whitepaper

 Game Actions Representation

-1. Action Vector AtAt: Encodes discrete and continuous actions: Discrete Actions (e.g., jump, fire):
+1. Action Vector AtA_tAt: Encodes discrete and continuous actions: Discrete Actions (e.g., jump, fire):

 Continuous Actions (e.g., aiming):

-where dxdx and dydy are the aiming adjustments 2.
-Reward Function RtRt: Evaluates the success of actions:
+where dxdxdx and dydydy are the aiming adjustments 2.
+Reward Function RtR_tRt: Evaluates the success of actions:

 Environmental Dynamics